 One of the most important pieces of gadgets for a smarter home is a home server.
 A home server, is the brain behind a smart home.
 It hosts all apps for smart home automation and media management and is typically powered on 24/7.
 [Read: 5 Most common NAS or Home Server uses]

-Here is a list of apps that my home server runs to automate things in my house.
+Given below is a list of apps that my home server runs to automate things in my house.
 The docker-compose files are available in my GitHub Repo.

-- Downloading – SABnzbd, qBittorrent, Transmission Bittorrent with VPN, Jackett, Hydra
+- Downloading - SABnzbd, qBittorrent, Transmission Bittorrent with VPN, Jackett, Hydra, jDownloader

 - Database - InfluxDB, phpMyAdmin,